 Making pebble walkways is a good way to keep people and critters from tromping all over your hard labor, plus a walkway leads not only the eye but the feet down a trail to discovering new areas within the garden.
 An outdoor pebble carpet also keeps debris contained within a border which offsets plant groupings and adds a bit of pizzazz.

 There are a number of pebble walkway ideas, from the simplest to the more complex, such as creating a mosaic pebble pathway.
 The following article contains ideas and instructions on making pebble walkways and how to create a pebble mosaic walkway.

 DIY Pebble Walkway Ideas

-Sure, you can use pavers or even have a pathway poured, but a much more natural approach is making meandering pebble walkways which look much more natural within the landscape.
-You can choose the shade of pebbles that will most complement your plants or opt for a unique contrasting color scheme.
+Sure, you can use pavers or even have a pathway poured, but a much more natural approach is making meandering pebble walkways that look much more natural within the landscape.
+You can choose the shade of pebbles that will most complement your plants or opt for a unique, contrasting color scheme.

 Another DIY pebble walkway idea begins simply with stones but ends up being anything but simple.
 A mosaic pathway incorporates the same ideas as a natural pebble walkway but amps it up a notch or two.